Deca Sports: Deca Sports

 The first game in the series, released in 2008, features archery, badminton, basketball, beach volleyball, curling, figure skating, go-kart racing, snowboard cross, soccer, and supercross.

 Deca Sports 2

 The sequel to Deca Sports, released in 2009, features darts, dodgeball, ice hockey, kendo, mogul skiing, motorcycle racing, petanque, speed skating, synchronized swimming, and tennis.
 New features include use of the Nunchuk's motion sensor, the ability to create a custom team and online multiplayer support via Nintendo Wi-Fi Connection.

 Deca Sports DS

 The series' first spin-off and the first game not to be released on Wii in the series, released in early 2010 on the Nintendo DS for portable play.
 It features arm wrestling, two-man bobsledding, cheerleading, golf, rock climbing, rugby, sepak takraw, skeet shooting, skydiving and table tennis, making use of the stylus and touch screen whenever appropriate.
+The game also supports the use of DS Download Play to play with up to 6 people, only requiring 1 game card.

 Deca Sports 3

 The third and final installment of the main Deca Sports trilogy, released in 2010.
 It features air racing, fencing, giant slalom, half-pipe snowboarding, kayaking, lacrosse, log-cutting, racquetball, springboard diving, and indoor volleyball, with several of these sports being commonly played in high school or college.
 New features include an increase of team size from 5 to 6 athletes and support for the Wii MotionPlus accessory.